frankframework/frank-manual/docs/source/deploying/tomcatBasic.rst

      > docker run --name tomcat-frank -p 8080:8080 tomcat:7.0.99

    This creates a Docker container named ``tomcat-frank``.
-The ``-p 8080:8080`` is added to export port 8080 to the host PC, making the Frank!Framework reachable by a webbrowser.
+The ``-p 8080:8080`` is added to export port 8080 to the host computer, making the Frank!Framework reachable by a webbrowser.
+This command does not stop by itself, so:
+#.
+When you see the output like ``INFO: Server startup in 40 ms``, press Ctrl-C to stop.
 #.
 Start the Docker image with the following command: ::

      > docker start tomcat-frank